KURA Butterfly Strategy

 Frequently asked questions

-A butterfly on KURA is the butterfly strategy applied to KURA (stock).
+- A butterfly on KURA is the butterfly strategy applied to KURA (stock).
 The strategy is structurally neutral / pin (limited-risk, limited-reward): A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.
-With KURA stock trading near $9.46, the strikes shown on this page are snapped to the nearest listed KURA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With KURA stock at $11.00 on the most recent close, the strikes shown on this page are snapped to the nearest listed KURA chain strike and the premiums come straight from that session's bid/ask midpoint.

-Max profit equals the wing width minus net debit times 100 (reached when the underlying pins the middle strike); max loss equals the net debit times 100.
+- Max profit equals the wing width minus net debit times 100 (reached when the underlying pins the middle strike); max loss equals the net debit times 100.
 Two breakevens at lower-wing plus debit and upper-wing minus debit.
-For the KURA butterfly priced from the end-of-day chain at a 30-day expiry (ATM IV 83.40%), the computed maximum profit is -$20.00 per contract and the computed maximum loss is -$120.00 per contract.
+For the KURA butterfly priced from the end-of-day chain at a 30-day expiry (ATM IV 77.80%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-The breakeven for the KURA butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the KURA butterfly priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current KURA market-implied 1-standard-deviation expected move is approximately 23.91%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The KURA market-implied 1-standard-deviation expected move in the same options snapshot is approximately 22.30%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.